idadencker/STANDBY_IDA/README.md

 To-Do:

-1.  **Apply rec-nition & A-ttack on main Danish tweet corpus**
+1.  **Apply rec-nition & A-ttack on main Danish tweet corpus task**
+    - Save the scored dataset as csv on the o-drive (when on uni)
+    - OBS:
+        - ‘Da’ is often actually swedish/norwegian: is that problematic?

+2. **Creating a dataset of reference tweets to prepare for hand coding and evaluate different classifiers on**
     - ~~New folder in GitHub for this task~~
-    - ~~Load parquet file into new python script~~
-        - ~~data overview: what does the data contain?~~
-        - ~~filter to only danish tweets~~
-    - set up tmux on jupyternotebook?
-    - Apply recognition and attack to full data
-    - ~~Plot results:~~
-        - ~~Pie-charts distributions of labels (see previous code)~~
-        - ~~Development over time~~
-        - Results to Tanja?
-    - Save the scored dataset as csv on the o-drive
-    - OBS:
-        - ‘Da’ is often swedish/norwegian: is that problematic?

-1. **Creating a dataset of reference tweets to prepare for hand coding and evaluate different classifiers on**
-    - New folder in GitHub for this task
     - Load scored csv file into new python script
         - filter to replied_to
         - Look into examples of attack and recognition examples: how does the classifier perform?